 Setup for connecting a PS4 gamepad to a Spike or Robot Inventor hub

-This all-new MicroPython expansion board for LEGO MINDSTORMS Robot Inventor, Spike Prime, and EV3 is even more powerful than the last Wifi Board.
+This all-new MicroPython expansion board for LEGO MINDSTORMS Robot Inventor, Spike Prime, and EV3 is even more potent than the last Wifi Board.
 You can easily connect this LMS-ESP32-v1.0 board to your LEGO robot and use it as an interface to a limitless range of third-party electronics.
-You can now connect any protoco…
+You can now connect any proto…

 If you have an ESP32 laying around, you can use that too.
 The most popular board is the M5 stick.
 In that case, use the wiring from the table below.

 |4 – 3v3||Vin|